-So here’s six simple ideas to assist you in achieving your goal
+So here are six simple ideas to assist you in achieving your goal

 1 In the shower-most of us shower occasionally, if not daily (no judgments if you don’t, lol) Just saying mainly we bathe at some point during the week.
 This is an excellent opportunity to stretch, my favorite here is your neck muscles.
 The water has warmed them up!
-Should be a smooth lovely stretch!
+It should be a smooth lovely stretch!
 Hug yourself (reaching for your shoulder blades) and tuck your chin to your chest, hold for 30 secs, switch the arm on top & repeat.
-Bonus here, studies show hugging yourself can have great benefit too! (link to effects of touch).
+The bonus here, studies show hugging yourself can have some great benefits too! (link to effects of touch).

 2 Walking into a doorway– I think when going in (depending on how badly you need to be there, lol) or out of the bathroom is a good one, we all go at some point right?
 Pick a doorway any doorway that you walk through daily, pause grab the door frame with your arm about 45 degrees and GENTLY twist your torso, while keeping your feet planted, breathe!

 3 Clock change hourly– he’s one many of us do, look at the clock (aka your phone), whether your reaction is, its only 10 AM!
 Or 10 AM already, make note of the hourly change, its 10, 11, 12 and so on.
 Every-time you notice it’s a new hour, move something, shake your hands, stand up,.
 Sit up straight move your head back & forth, side to side, ear to shoulder, both sides for balance.